Customer Experience

 • Then, subtract the percent of Detractors from the percent of Promoters.
 You can also use tools like Hotjar to calculate NPS.

-Why NPS matter in CX design?
+Why does NPS matter in customer experience design?

 A high NPS means strong brand loyalty and positive word-of-mouth marketing, while a low NPS signals friction in the customer journey.
 Including these surveys in the customer experience journey, map helps businesses to understand their overall customer sentiment and refine their experience to encourage stronger advocacy.

 Pro Tip: You can ask a follow-up survey question.
-For eg – If users rate you 6 or lower (detractors), follow up with: “What specific improvements would enhance your experience?”
+For eg, If users rate you 6 or lower (detractors), follow up with: “What specific improvements would enhance your experience?”
 This helps pinpoint actionable insights for a better customer experience strategy.

 Tools to Measure NPS: SurveyMonkey, Qualtrics, Medallia